solaranamnesis/Karl-Christoph-Vogt/Les Prétendus Organismes des Météorites/full-text-english.md

 I examine this powdery precipitate under the microscope after having prepared it with balm.

+I immediately see that on the majority of the scraps the opaque encrusting material has not completely disappeared.

 ...

 ## Explanation of the Figures